upstream-se/guidebook-draft/docs/foundations/discipline/principles.md

 ### IV — Epistemic stewardship beyond execution

-> **Principle.**.
-Execution excellence does not substitute for stewardship of meaning.
+> **Principle.**  Execution excellence does not substitute for stewardship of meaning.

 Over decades, Software Engineering progressively strengthened execution governance.
 Iterative coordination, continuous delivery, automation, and observability have achieved unprecedented maturity.
 Systems can now be built, tested, and deployed continuously at scale.